 The need for a scale-able electronic proof of delivery system

 Metro wanted increased visibility of total daily deliveries.
-They also prioritised the ability to demonstrate, with photos, that timely deliveries had taken place at all 3,910 drop-points each day.
+They also prioritized the ability to demonstrate, with photos, that timely deliveries had taken place at all 3,910 drop-points each day.